kjcpaas/resto-menu-api/docs/worklog.md

 - Modifier
 - Item Modifier Group

-**NOTE**: Based on email with Sunny, I implemented Modifier such that it only references `ModifierGroup` because of contradictions of the circular reference.

 This allows Modifier Group to be reused by other items as well (e.g. Drink Sizes can be used by any drink in the menu)

 #### Primary keys